neo4j/neo4j-python-driver/docs/source/index.rst

    * **This is experimental**.
      It might be changed or removed any time even without prior notice.
    * the driver will raise an exception if non-concurrency-safe methods are used concurrently.
+   * the driver will emit warnings if the server sends back notification (see also :ref:`driver-warn-notification-severity-ref`).

      .. versionadded:: 5.15

+     .. versionchanged:: 5.21
+         Added functionality to automatically emit warnings on server notifications.

 .. _development mode: https://docs.python.org/3/library/devmode.html